deanmalmgren/flo/CONTRIBUTING.md

 [design goals](README.md#design-goals) of this project in mind when proposing issues and pull requests.

+### Reporting bugs

+If you observe an unexpected behavior, tasks being re-run when they shouldn't be, suspicious output, etc, one of the simplest ways of reporting the bug is to [create a gist](https://gist.github.com/) with the relevant `flo.yaml` and any relevant source code that is necessary for reproducing the issue.
+Another possibility is to execute `flo archive` to create a tarball with the offending code and share a dropbox link or put it in a gist as well.

+### Contributing to the source code

 As a general rule of thumb, the goal of this package is to be as readable as possible to make it easy for novices and experts alike to contribute to the source code in meaningful ways.
 Pull requests that